-Oswaldo Fadda was an important figure in the development of jiu jitsu in Brazil.
-Oswaldo Fadda was the main instructor behind what is arguably considered the strongest BJJ lineage after the Gracie family, and one of the few men that achieved the rank of red belt (9th degree/nono grau) in jiu jitsu.
-Oswaldo Fadda became an influential figure for the growth of jiu jitsu working from the outskirts of Rio de Janeiro, where he set his own academy in the 1950′s.
+Oswaldo Fadda was an important figure in the development of jiu jitsu in Brazil, being also the main alternative lineage of the Brazilian grappling style to Gracie family, and one of the few men that achieved the rank of red belt (9th degree/nono grau).
+Oswaldo Fadda became an influential figure for the growth of jiu jitsu working from the outskirts of Rio de Janeiro, where he set his own academy in the 1950’s.
 In recent times, the main academies developed under the Oswaldo Fadda lineage are Nova Uniao and GFTeam.

 Oswaldo Fadda Jiu Jitsu